Sports Commentary by Adlai Mudiwa

 The relatively dry 2015 has resulted in very limited weather disruptions during the course of the season.
 This has resulted in the season perhaps being completed the earliest it has ever been completed in at least the last decade or more.
 In fact this is the first time in well over a decade that new champions will be crowned before the Independence Celebrations.

 Interest in SKNABA Basketball is rapidly on the rise again.
 The emergence of community Teams like the St.Peterz Runners and the reemergence of the St.Pauls Tuff Knots as well as the recent success of the Challengers Exodus has brought a new legion of young exciting fans to Basketball.
+If you’re looking to improve your basket ball skills you could attend training sessions for specific skills such as vertical jump development.
 Added to this is the very forward thinking innovation in the changing of the league formats to make the divisions much more exciting and also to increase the number of regular season games that are played in Nevis and throughout the island outside of Basketball City.

 Although not yet perfected the innovation has paid huge dividends.
 Particularly in Nevis where for the first time the standard of Nevis basketball is at a similar level to that in St.Kitts.
 A decade ago anyone who said that in ten years Nevis basketball would be at a level that is comparable with St.kitts they would’ve been laughed at.
 Nevis presently boasts some of the best teams and players in the entire federation.